 To arrange an appointment to visit Gabrielle’s Sculpture Garden see the contact page.

 ‘Who in this world can speak for nature and the spiritual energy that creates and flows through all life? ...
 If we return to spiritual harmony and live from our hearts we can experience a paradise in this world.’ ~ Hopi prophesy ~

-I use simple forms to frame clay's natural qualities; light enhances the surface flaws and physicality of the often crackled surface that comes from a personal layering process.
+My simple forms frame clay's natural qualities; light enhances the surface flaws and physicality of the often crackled surface, the result of a personal layering process.

-I aim to engage the viewer with the delicacy, strength and responsiveness of clay, evidence of its intimate memory.
+The viewer is engaged with the delicacy, strength and responsiveness of clay and its intimate memory.